Kaliyugalaxmi/sos-radar-app/README.md

 ## 📱 Overview

-SOS Radar enables fast, reliable communication during emergencies through a **trusted, closed safety network**.
-Users build their network via a friend request system (device ID-based, upgradeable to authentication).
+The app allows users to build a trusted network using a **friend request system (device ID-based, upgradeable to authentication)**.

-When an SOS is triggered, alerts are sent **in parallel** to:
+When an SOS is triggered, the system sends alerts **in parallel** to:
-- 📞 Selected emergency contacts from the phonebook
+- 📞 Selected emergency contacts
-- 📡 Nearby trusted friends detected via a radar-based geolocation system
+- 📡 Nearby trusted friends using a radar-based geolocation system

-If a nearby trusted friend responds with **"I'm coming"**, both users enter **real-time mutual location tracking** until the situation is resolved.
+If a nearby trusted friend responds with “I’m coming”, both users are connected through **real-time mutual location tracking** until the situation is resolved.
+This ensures help is always reachable through both **local proximity support and emergency contact backup**, improving response time in critical situations.

+---

+## 🎯 Purpose

+To create a fast, intelligent, and reliable emergency response system that prioritizes trusted contacts and nearby connections, ensuring immediate assistance during critical situations.

 ---
 ## 📸 Screenshots

 <table>